 The town of Brignolles in the Var holds one of the oldest and largest wine festivals in Provence in early April.
 You'll also find local produce and crafts but the vino is the main thing and over three hundred exhibitors will be there with their latest offerings.

 In late May much of Provence has an informal wine-themed festival, the Fête de la Vigne et du Vin (the Festival of Vine and Wine), during which wine producers stage special events and tastings at their vineyards.

 CARNIVAL AND EASTER

 One of the quirks of Provence is that - apart from a very big carnival along the coast in Nice - many towns here just don't celebrate Mardi Gras on Shrove Tuesday.
 Instead they prefer to wait for the warmer weather in the spring.

 In fact carnival in Provence is very much a secular event.
-Some processions include the grotesque figure of Caramentran, whose name derives from the old French for "entering Lent" (despite the fact that most carnivals are actually held at the end of Lent, shortly before Easter!)
+Some processions include the grotesque figure of Caramentran.
+This name derives from the old French for "entering Lent" - despite the fact that most carnivals are actually held at the end of Lent, shortly before Easter!

 The festivities climax with the ritual judgment and burning of Caramentran, symbolising the laying to rest of all the misfortunes of the previous year.

 Pâques (Easter) itself isn't accompanied by the many ancient traditions that mark a provençal Christmas.
 You won't find Spanish-style Holy Week processions of penitents, for instance, apart from to a limited extent in the Nice area.